MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

   SET STORAGE PLAIN;
   ```
 - Tables replicated into Materialize should not be truncated.
 If a table is truncated while replicated, the whole source becomes inaccessible and will not produce any data until it is re-created.
+- Since Postgres sources are materialized by default, Postgres table sources must be smaller than the available memory.
+- Records deleted from Postgres do not take up space in memory.

 ## Examples